Edmonds–Kingston ferry: Terminals

 Both terminals at Edmonds and Kingston are equipped with overhead passenger loading.
 Edmonds is equipped with one vehicle slip, while Kingston is equipped with two.
 There is also a passenger-only dock at Kingston.
 It was previously used for the Soundrunner, a passenger only fast-ferry service to Seattle that the Port of Kingston operated between Fall 2010 and Fall 2012.
 The dock was utilized again starting in November 2018 when Kitsap Transit resumed passenger only fast-ferry service to Seattle with MV Finest.

 The Kingston terminal has an extra slip for a spare boat, which was regularly used for a third vessel until the 1970s.
 In recent years, the spare slip has been used when three vessel service is in place on the Edmonds-Kingston route, usually due to reduced vessel capacity or the suspension of an adjacent run.
 The spare slip has also been used for storage of vessels when all the slips at the Eagle Harbor maintenance facility are full.

 Current status

-Since 1999, the vessels normally assigned to the route are the Jumbo class ferry MV Spokane and the Jumbo Mark II class ferry MV Puyallup.
+Beginning in 1999, the vessels normally assigned to the route are the Jumbo class ferry MV Spokane and the Jumbo Mark II class ferry MV Puyallup.
 The Jumbo class ferry MV Walla Walla is frequently assigned when either of the regular boats is out of service or required elsewhere.

+As of August 2025, the vessels operating the route included the Jumbo class ferries MV Walla Walla and MV Spokane.